 Comment: Authors need to be careful with this one.
 "Because everyone is already doing it" is not a good reason.
-The proposal should take the position that expansion of the minimum qualifications for that discipline is appropriate because such qualification really does confer the expertise required to teach within the entire discipline.
+The proposal should take the position that expansion of the minimum qualifications for that discipline is appropriate because such qualification really does confer the depth and breadth of expertise required to teach within the entire discipline.